Oak Foundation International Human Rights Programme Fellowship

 - To ensure that LGBTI communities are free from discriminatory prosecution, persecution and violence.

-Typical tasks will include: assisting in drafting recommendations in relation to grant applications; assisting in monitoring and evaluating grant-holders across the Oak portfolio; recording meetings minutes; conducting routine correspondence with grantees and applicants; recording visits to projects; and administrative office tasks, such as scheduling appointments and assisting with filing.
+Typical tasks will include: assisting in drafting recommendations in relation to grant applications; assisting in monitoring and evaluating grant-holders across the Oak portfolio; recording meetings minutes; conducting routine correspondence with grantees and applicants; helping prepare presentations and other communications materials and administrative office tasks, such as scheduling appointments and assisting with filing.

 - You will be a recent graduate or postgraduate with a sound grounding in the field of human rights, international development, or a related field as a result of your studies or practical experience;